Vinod Bhatia: An-32 incident

-In an interview, Sekhon claimed Indian Army personnel had seen the An-32 fly over the Indus River in Batalik.
-Sekhon says eight officers and 50 soldiers had then seen a Pakistani missile hit the right wing of the An-32, which did not crash and instead landed at Leh.
-Sekhon claims there was political pressure on him to report the An-32 had not strayed into PaK airspace and was hit inside Indian airspace.
+In an interview, Sekhon claimed Indian Army personnel saw the An-32 fly over the Indus River in Batalik.
+Sekhon says eight officers and 50 soldiers then saw a Pakistani missile hit the An-32's right wing, which did not crash and instead landed at Leh.
+Sekhon claims there was political pressure on him to report the An-32 did not stray into PaK airspace and was hit inside Indian airspace.
 Sekhon further claims a controversy was manufactured against him in order to divert political and public attention away from the An-32 incident.
-According to Indian journalist Praveen Swami, Bhatia’t paid attention to the advice given by the other pilots on board the An-32, which was then hit by a Pakistani surface to air missile that burnt the engine of the aircraft.
-Swami claimed Bhatia had tried to deflect blame by saying he had been targeted by Indian gunfire; however, Tipnis says the incident was pilot error.
-In an article, anonymous senior officers said Bhatia might have mistaken the Suru river for the Indus river and flown into PaK airspace.
-The Suru river's course is followed by Indian pilots to reach Kargil.
+According to Indian journalist Praveen Swami, Bhatia didn't heed the advice given by the other pilots on board the An-32, which was then hit by a Pakistani surface to air missile that burnt the engine of the aircraft.
+Swami claimed Bhatia tried to deflect blame by saying he was hit by Indian gunfire; however, Tipnis says the incident was pilot error.
+In an article, anonymous senior officers said Bhatia might have mistaken the Indus river for the Suru river and flown into PaK airspace.
+The Suru river's course is followed by Indian pilots to land safely in Kargil.

 Swami further says a border conflict could have started had the An-32 crashed.
 The report prepared during Sekhon’s inquiry was not published.
-Bhatia requested his matter be investigated again, partly because Sekhon had asked a politician to promote him to Bhatia's office of WAC commander.
-In April 2002, the Indian Air Force discovered another secret investigation established by Bhatia and led by Air Commodore VS Govindarajan.
+Bhatia requested his matter be investigated again, partly because Sekhon asked a politician to appoint him instead of Bhatia as WAC commander.
+In April 2002, the IAF discovered another secret investigation established by Bhatia and led by Air Commodore VS Govindarajan.
 This investigation was shut down after the growing controversy split senior officers into two camps supporting either Bhatia or Sekhon.
-Arjan Singh, the Marshal of the Indian Air Force, and former CAS Satish Sareen asked the air force community to move on from the incident.
+Arjan Singh, the Marshal of the IAF, and former CAS Satish Sareen asked the IAF community to move on from the incident.
 Singh said flying near the LoC was difficult, and the community should therefore not dwell upon the issue.
 There was another controversy raging at the time because Sekhon was junior to Bhatia, and a junior officer is not allowed to investigate a senior officer.
+Another controversy erupted when Lieutenant General Harwant Singh published his article on the crisis.
+Singh was accused by Punjab politician Simranjit Singh Mann of favoring Bhatia and tarnishing Sekhon.
+Singh replied by saying he did not know Bhatia at all, and actually had family relations with Sekhon.